ml4ai/delphi/README.md

 # delphi
-Framework for assembling and executing probabilistic models from textual evidence.
+Framework for visualizing, assembling and executing probabilistic models from textual evidence.

 # Requirements